michael-at-boost/basic-repeater-tabs-for-acf/readme.txt

 Turn ACF repeaters into tabs for a compact way to manage repeating data.

+== Usage ==

+Enable per repeater in the ACF field group settings.

+A new setting is added above 'Conditional Logic' where you can select from 3 layout options:

+* Off
+* Vertical
+* Horizontal

 == Simplify your admin UI ==

 Tabs are housed vertically or horizontally.